bekk/bekk-christmas/post/thecloud/have-a-merry-hybrid-christmas.md

 ![No endpoint configured](/assets/notconfigured.png "No endpoint configured")

 With this error it is not possible to connect to Azure and after some research it turns out that this is a [known issue](https://github.com/terraform-providers/terraform-provider-azurerm/issues/9245) with the Terraform azurerm provider.
 Until it is fixed, the connection from the Web App to the Relay cannot be done using Terraform and must manually be done using https://portal.azure.com on the Web App itself.

+Manually adding the hybrid connection on the Web App towards the Relay solves the endpoint configuration failure, consequently allowing the Hybrid Connection Manager to establish the connection towards Azure.

+## Conclusion

+Using Azure Hybrid Connections and Terraform Santa Claus is able to start utilizing the cloud without having to perform a large lift-and-shift operation.
+The Hybrid Connection is quick and easy to setup, but unfortunately requires a couple of manual steps which results in some click-ops that Santa Claus would like to be without.
+Despite the manual steps, Santa Claus manage to expose data from on-prem and his has successfully started is cloud journey - whether the hybrid connection will remain as part of his infrastructure or not we'll have to see next Christmas.